How I Built This

 k3s

-Lightweight Kubernetes on EC2
+Lightweight Kubernetes on a single EC2

 GitOps